gchq/sleeper/java/clients/src/main/resources/docker-images.template.md

 ## Lambda Deployment Images

-These are all used with the Docker build directory that's output during a build of Sleeper at `scripts/docker/lambda`.
-Most lambdas are usually deployed from a jar in the jars bucket, but some need to be deployed as a Docker container, and we have the option to deploy all lambdas as Docker containers as well.
+Most lambdas are usually deployed from a jar in the jars bucket.
+Some need to be deployed as a Docker container, as there's a limit on the size of a jar that can be deployed as a lambda.
+We also have an option to deploy all lambdas as Docker containers as well.

+All lambda Docker images are built from the Docker build directory that's output during a build of Sleeper at `scripts/docker/lambda`.
 To build a Docker image for a lambda, we copy its jar file from `scripts/jars` to `scripts/docker/lambda/lambda.jar`, and then run the Docker build for that directory.
 This results in a separate Docker image for each lambda jar.

 * Filename - This is the name of the jar file that's output by the build in `scripts/jars`.
 It includes the version number you've built, which we've included as a placeholder here.